Lexawise's Official Icon

 What to bring for the state of Vermont real estate license exam?

-• State identification card with photograph.
+• State issued identification card

 What is the format of the exam?